0xmahmoudJo0/Scanman/README.md

 To open
 - `python3 ScanMan.py`
-- Enter pcap file name after `Enter The Pcap File Name:`
+- Enter your pcap file name after `Enter The Pcap File Name:`

 ### You will have the results in those files :-